mideind/GreynirCorrect/README.rst

 Example
 *******

-To tokenize text with token-level correction (the text is not parsed, so no grammar checking is done):
+To tokenize text with token-level correction (the text is not parsed in this case, so no grammar checking is done):

 >>> from reynir_correct import tokenize